splunk/splunk-operator/docs/AppFramework.md

 # App Framework Resource Guide

-The Splunk Operator provides support for Splunk App and Add-on deployment using the App Framework (Beta Version).
-The App Framework specification adds support for S3-compatible app repository, authentication, and supports specific Splunk Enterprise cluster and standalone [custom resources](https://splunk.github.io/splunk-operator/CustomResources.html) (CR).
+The Splunk Operator provides support for Splunk App and Add-on deployment using the App Framework.
+The App Framework specification supports configuration management using the Splunk Enterprise cluster and standalone [custom resources](https://splunk.github.io/splunk-operator/CustomResources.html) (CR).

 ### Prerequisites

 Utilizing the App Framework requires:

 * An Amazon S3 or S3-API-compliant remote object storage location.
-App framework requires read-only access to the path containing the apps.
+The App framework requires read-only access to the path used to host the apps.
-* The remote object storage credentials via a secret, or an IAM role.
+* The remote object storage credentials provided as a secret, or in an IAM role.
 * Splunk Apps and Add-ons in a .tgz or .spl archive format.
-* Connections to the remote object storage endpoint need to be secure using a minimum version of TLS 1.2.
+* Connections to the remote object storage endpoint need to be secured using a minimum version of TLS 1.2.
+* A persistent storage volume and path for the Operator Pod.

+#### What is required to upgrade to the latest App Framework?
+1. Upgrade the Operator to the latest release.
+The Operator pod will restart.
+The apps and add-ons already manged by the App Framework will remain deployed, and their status won't change.
+Any new apps, or changes to existing apps will be ignored.
+2. Update the Operator to add a persistent storage volume.
+The Operator pod will restart.
+  * Example: `insert an example yaml to porvide a storage path to the operator pod`
+3. The App Framework will resume polling the remote object storage location for new or changed apps at the 'appsRepoPollIntervalSeconds' default.

 ### How to use the App Framework on a Standalone CR

-In this example, you'll deploy a Standalone CR with a remote storage volume, the location of the app archives, and set the installation location for the Splunk Enterprise Pod instance by using `scope`.
+In this example, you'll deploy a Standalone CR with a remote storage volume, the location of the app archiv, and set the installation location for the Splunk Enterprise Pod instance by using `scope`.

 1. Confirm your S3-based remote storage volume path and URL.

-2. Configure credentials to connect to remote store by either:
+2. Configure credentials to connect to remote store by:
-   * Configure an IAM role for the Operator and Splunk instance pods using a service account or annotations, or
+   * Configuring an IAM role for the Operator and Splunk instance pods using a service account or annotations.
-   * Create a Kubernetes Secret Object with the static storage credentials.
+   * Or, create a Kubernetes Secret Object with the static storage credentials.
      * Example: `kubectl create secret generic s3-secret --from-literal=s3_access_key=AKIAIOSFODNN7EXAMPLE --from-literal=s3_secret_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`

-3. Create folders on the remote storage volume to use as App Source locations.
+3. Create unique folders on the remote storage volume to use as App Source locations.
-   * An App Source is a folder on the remote storage volume containing a subset of Splunk Apps and Add-ons.
-In this example, we split the network and authentication Splunk Apps into different folders and named them `networkApps` and `authApps`.
+   * An App Source is a folder on the remote storage volume containing a select subset of Splunk Apps and Add-ons.
+In this example, the network and authentication Splunk Apps are split into different folders and named `networkApps` and `authApps`.

 4. Copy your Splunk App or Add-on archive files to the App Source.
    * In this example, the Splunk Apps are located at `bucket-app-framework-us-west-2/Standalone-us/networkAppsLoc/` and `bucket-app-framework-us-west-2/Standalone-us/authAppsLoc/`, and are both accessible through the end point `https://s3-us-west-2.amazonaws.com`.